About conference use of the STCs

 The current rate for the conference technology fee is $5 per participant per week, with a one-week minimum charge.
 For programs lasting multiple weeks, charges are rounded up to the nearest week.
 For longer programs, the conference technology fee is capped at a level equivalent to the technology fee paid by students enrolled in three or fewer credit hours.
 For more information, see "Mandatory Fees" on the Office of the Bursar Fee Schedule.

-To make arrangements for Conference accounts, see At IU, how do I request accounts for conference participants?
+To make arrangements for Conference accounts, see About sponsoring accounts for conference participants.

 Assessment of the conference technology fee, as well as any printing